Join us on Facebook to learn more

 Community Outreach: Mission: SOS also offers outreach topics in the same targeted areas to help reduce stress within the Mission community without lowering achievement.
 Their speakers and topics are based on research and data gathered from our student and adult populations, and from a network including Stanford University and other Challenge Success schools across the country.
 Outreach events are free and open to the public and must be approved by the Mission: SOS leadership board.

-3 Years of Change yet Mission retains its national reputation as one of the best high schools in America:
+Several Years of Change, yet Mission retains its national reputation as one of the best high schools in America:

 - Changing school start times voted in by the school board.
 Mission: SOS provided support and research on sleep and circadian rhythms

-Student presence at events ranges from 50 400 (Capacity of the room)
+Student presence at events ranges from 50 to 400 (Capacity of the room)